 There, look for the user you wish to disable.
 If you have a large number of users, it may be easier to use the Filter on the left side of the screen.

 Click on the edit icon to the right of the user you wish to delete to bring up the edit screen.
-Look for the checkbox that says "Enabled" and uncheck the box.
+Then, at the bottom of that screen, click the Deactivate User button.

-Then, click Save and you'll be taken back to the Manage Team screen.
-The user you have disabled should no longer be listed.
+The User you have disabled should no longer be listed.
 If you have more than one Virtuous organization, you will need to repeat this process in each organization that your former employee has access to.

 Users whose access has been disabled will be listed separately.
 To view the list, click the "Actions" button in the upper right, and then "Inactive Team Members."

-In the event that a user returns, you can always re-enable access for that user by searching for them in the Iinactive users list, clicking to edit the user, and checking the "Enabled" box again.
+In the event that a user returns, you can always re-enable access for that user by searching for them in the inactive users list, and clicking the Activate Member icon to the right their name.